Blackweather/kubernetes-network-policy/ex5-backend-isolation/README.md

 ```
 And external IP field will be assigned.

-### WARNING!
-If the external IPs are NOT 127.0.0.1 (localhost), you are using newer version of minikube.
-To make it work you have to open a new terminal and port forward backend service to localhost.
+Since the external IP will be different every time, to make it work you have to open a new terminal and port forward the backend service to localhost.
 Enter the following command:
 ```
 $ kubectl port-forward svc/backend 5000:5000